emsesp/docs/docs/Configuring.md

 This next section describes some of key settings that can be configured via the WebUI.

-### Board Profile (`Settings`)
+### Board Profile (`Settings->Application Settings`)

-- If you have your own ESP32 development board you can choose from a pre-configured board (If you purchased a BBQKees Gateway this is already preselected) or select `Custom` to see and change the hardware settings:
+- If you have your own ESP32 development board you can choose from a pre-configured board (which is already set on a BBQKees Gateway) or select `Custom` to view and change the hardware settings:
   - **Rx GPIO** - Which GPIO pin the Rx is assigned to.
 By default this is GPIO 23 but it can be almost any free pin.
 Connect this GPIO pin to the RX port on the EMS interface board.
   - **Tx GPIO** - Which GPIO pin the Tx is assigned to.
 By default this is GPIO 5 but it can be almost any free pin.
 Connect this GPIO pin to the TX port on the EMS interface board.
   - **Button GPIO**.
 Set a pin with pull-up.
 The button is used for different functions, such as holding for 10 seconds to reset to factory settings.
   - **Temperature GPIO**.
 This is the pin where any external temperature sensors are attached.
 The Dallas chips DS1822, DS18S20, DS18B20, DS1825 are supported including their parasite varieties and can also be daisy-chained onto a single line, up to 100 sensors.
   - **LED GPIO**.
 This is the pin for the LED, defaulted to the onboard LED on the ESP dev board.
-  - And a set of Ethernet settings for the advanced tweakers.
+  - **Eth PHY Type** for choosing the Ethernet chip used.

 !!! note "On ESP32 development boards there are often also pins marked RX and TX.
-However, these are usually connected to the USB chip and cannot be used for the EMS interface circuit"
+However, these are usually connected to the USB chip and cannot be used for the EMS interface circuit."

-### EMS Bus (`Settings`)
+### EMS Bus (`Settings->Application Settings`)

 - **Tx Mode**.
 Tx Mode is the mode in which EMS-ESP sends telegrams on the EMS bus.
 Choose the mode that works best for your system and watch for Tx errors in the Web Dashboard and `show ems` in the Console.
 Changing the value has immediate effect.
   - `EMS` is the default for EMS1.0 systems but also compatible with most other bus protocols.